Agoric/documentation/main/getting-started/intro-zoe.md

 look at how you'd create a contract and its instances.

-Let's pretend Alice wrote that contract from scratch, even though AtomicSwap is one of Agoric's example contracts (see [Atomic Swap](/zoe/guide/contracts/atomic-swap.md)).
+Let's pretend Alice wrote that contract from scratch, even though `atomicSwap` is one of Agoric's example contracts (see [Atomic Swap](/zoe/guide/contracts/atomic-swap.md)).
 Note: All Zoe contracts must have this format:

 ::: details Show contract format
 <<< @/snippets/contract-format.js#contractFormat
 :::

-Alice fills in this code template with AtomicSwap's particulars.
+Alice fills in this code template with `atomicSwap`'s particulars.
 To install this particular code, Alice first must bundle it off-chain, meaning the code and its imports are flattened together: